jelite/Hailo_Deployment/README.md

 Creates a Hailo Application Representation (HAR) file.
 Compiles the HAR into a Hailo Executable File (HEF). run_hailo.py
-Purpose: Runs inference using the HEF file on the Hailo device.
+- Purpose: Runs inference using the HEF file on the Hailo device.
-Processes:
+- Processes:
 Initializes the Hailo device and loads the HEF file.
 Prepares input data and queues for asynchronous processing.
 Performs inference and processes the output results.

-Notes
+## Notes
-Device Connection: Ensure that the Hailo device is properly connected and recognized by your system before running the scripts.
+- Device Connection: Ensure that the Hailo device is properly connected and recognized by your system before running the scripts.
-Batch Size: The default batch size is set to 8.
+- Batch Size: The default batch size is set to 8.
 You can modify it in the main() function of the scripts.
-Input Data: The example uses randomly generated data.
+- Input Data: The example uses randomly generated data.
 Replace it with actual image data as needed.
-Error Handling: Make sure to handle exceptions and errors, especially related to device connections and data processing.
-License
-This project is licensed under the MIT License.

 Acknowledgments
 Hailo Technologies for providing the Hailo SDK and documentation.